 1999 - 2001

-Dave Joined the Royal Air Force at 18 years of age in which he served for 3 years as a Military police officer.
-During his time within the R.A.F Dave was awarded during basic training:
+Dave Joined the Royal Air Force at 18 years of age.
+During his time within the R.A.F Dave was awarded during training:

 The recruit who demonstrated the greatest effort, dedication and determination during basic training.

 Best overall performance in physical fitness and education.